 What should be done to achieve such results?

-- Organisers have to verify that volunteers are aware of their responsibilities.
+- Organizers have to verify that volunteers are aware of their responsibilities.

-- Organisers should encourage volunteers to move quickly from the beginning
+- Organizers should encourage volunteers to move quickly from the beginning

 This strategy requires some effort as soon as volunteers enroll, they’ll need to: select targeted contacts, get communication lines set up, and recruit some new volunteers.
 The quicker those tasks are done, the better.

 The most important part when recruiting a new volunteer is not that the new volunteer agrees, but it’s getting him/her fully onboard!